HeyTomCat/ProgramLangs/langs/ama/spec.md

 Any opcode larger should be ignored.
 ## Temporary registers
-This is an optional feature for AMA compilers and interpreters
+This is an optional feature for AMA compilers and interpreters which makes
+coding easier and makes the code look cleaner.
+With this you can, instead of a
+register as :r with r being the register number, write an integer as [n] with
+n being the integer.
+It should be implemented by writing before the instruction
+a set instruction, setting one of the "temporary registers" (usually register 253,
+254 or 255) to the integer.
+This has the same effect as using that number
+directly, just it doesn't need to change the instructions.